Updated: Feb 23

-To all the men out there who have truly fathered their children.
+To all the men out there who have truly been there for their children.
 And any person who takes on the role of a good father.

 I have had the blessing to be reunited with my father recently after two years of separation due to Covid-19.
 He is the sweetest man.
 He taught me and my siblings to have confidence in ourselves whether it was due to our experiences in sports, academics, our faith, or our relationships.
-He accepts what life brings him with a smile on his face.
+He accepts what life brings him with a smile on his face and a joke.
 He is courageous.

 A good father helps a child develop self-confidence and agency over their life.
 He shows his children the world.
 A good father teaches his children that their thoughts and feelings matter.
 This gives the child the ability to develop necessary self-confidence.
 A good father is kind but has good boundaries.
 Thus the child learns how to navigate relationships with integrity towards others, but also develops self-respect.